 Your Spending Level

-One of the most critical pieces of a retirement plan is the amount you spend each year.
+One of the critical pieces of a retirement plan is the amount you spend each year.
 The less, the better, when it comes to financial planning calculations.
 I’ve worked with clients who withdraw less than $2,000 per month from their retirement savings, and that lifestyle allowed them to retire comfortably—well before traditional “retirement age.”

 The goal here isn’t to spend as little as possible and suffer through your golden years watching every penny.
 You need to be comfortable, and surprises (such as healthcare events) cost money.
 But if you’ve developed the habit of keeping your spending relatively low, you may be able to make this work.